ElliotNB/nimbly/README.md

 # Properties

-All TXMBase components have the following public properties:
+All Nimbly components have the following public properties:

 1. **`options`** - Object, the component default settings with any used-defined options merged over the top.